Things to Do in Victoria When it’s Raining Outside

 But if being outside in the rain isn’t your thing, and you still want to experience Victoria, we’ve got some ideas for you:

-Awesome activities even when it's raining outside
+34 awesome activities even when it's raining outside

 - Enjoy an informative, free 45-minute tour of the BC Parliament Buildings.
 As a special treat, experience breakfast or lunch in the Legislative Dining Room (the hours of operation change based on the schedule of the Legislative Assembly).

-- Step back in time with a tour of Craigdarroch Castle
+- Step back in time with a tour of Craigdarroch Castle - an historic Victorian mansion

 - Enjoy the magic of exotic butterflies at the Butterfly Gardens - get tickets here